AI Slop: How to Detect and Prevent Low-Quality AI Code

 Generic names and stubs. data, data2, result, temp, empty functions that pretend to do work, thin wrappers that forward a call and add nothing, and TODO stubs left where real logic should be.
 Each makes the next reader slower.
 Caught by generic-naming, empty-function, thin-wrapper, todo-stub, and rust-todo-stub.

 Debug leftovers and hardcoded values.
 A stray console.log or print shipped to production, an ID or URL pasted inline instead of read from config, a secret hardcoded in source.
-The first is the single most reliable signal of unreviewed agent code.
+These are useful signals that generated code needs another pass.
 Caught by console-leftover, python-print-debug, hardcoded-id, hardcoded-url, and the error-level security/hardcoded-secret.

 Complexity inflation.
 Functions that grow to hundreds of lines, files that become dumping grounds, nesting four levels deep, parameter lists no caller can hold in their head.
 Agents do not feel the pain of a long function, so they keep adding to it.
 Caught by function-too-long, file-too-large, deep-nesting, and too-many-params.
 We cover where to set the thresholds in function size limits for AI code.